deeplearn-art/ComfyUI-DLNodes/README.md

 # ComfyUI-DLNodes

-Couple of custom **ComfyUI** nodes that are useful for exploring unprompted / aleatoric image and video generation.
+Custom **ComfyUI** nodes that can be useful for exploring unprompted / aleatoric image and video generation.

 ---

 ## CLIPRandom

-Generates a sequence of **random CLIP tokens** that can be used in place of the usual *Text Encode* nodes in Stable Diffusion pipelines (both SD 1.x and SDXL).
+Generates a sequence of **random CLIP tokens** that can be used in place of the usual *Text Encode* nodes in Stable Diffusion workflows (SD 1.x and SDXL).

 ### Widgets